samtools/htsjdk/README.md

 * Provide explanations for the rare cases when functionality is deprecated or removed without replacement.

 We treat any accessible class/method/field as part of our API and attempt to minimize changes to it with the following exceptions:
-  * The `htsjdk.samtools.cram` package and subpackages are considered unstable and are undergoing major changes.
   * Code which has not yet been released in a numbered version is considered unstable and subject to change without warning.
   * We consider changes to *public* code more disruptive than changes to *protected* code in classes that we believe are not generally subclassed by the downstream community.